background in physics

 I've used for the last two years, which, at least judging by student surveys, is preferred compared to traditional online systems.

-In addition, up until fall 2017, I have also taught, as an overload, an Honors Freshman Tutorial for the last decade,
+In addition, I usually teach, as an overload, an Honors Freshman Tutorial for the last decade,

 with a social issues focus.